MLB suspends Marlins’ season through weekend amid outbreak

-In the wake of a virus outbreak that infected half the Marlins’ team, Braun said MLB players are constantly assessing whether they should keep playing.
-Infectious disease expert Dr. Anthony Fauci said the season could be in jeopardy.

-But MLB came up with a patchwork schedule for the rest of this week and said that among more than 6,400 tests conducted since Friday, there were no new positives involving on-field personnel from any team other than the Marlins.
+MIAMI (AP)Major League Baseball temporarily suspended the Miami Marlins’ season through Sunday because of their worsening coronavirus outbreak, and the three remaining games in this week’s New York Yankees-Philadelphia Phillies series were postponed.

-In a statement, MLB said it wanted to allow the Marlins time to focus on providing care for their players and to plan for a resumption of play early next week.
-MLB also postponed the three remaining games in this week’s Phillies-New York Yankees series.
+In a statement Tuesday, MLB said it wanted to allow the Marlins time to focus on providing care for their players and plan for a resumption of play early next week.

 The Marlins remained stranded in Philadelphia, where they played last weekend.
-The Phillies-Yankees games were postponed “out of an abundance of caution,” MLB said, although no Phillies players have tested positive.
+The Phillies-Yankees games through Thursday were postponed ”out of an abundance of caution,” MLB said, although no Phillies players have tested positive.

 The Marlins received positive test results for four additional players, bringing their total to 15, a person familiar with the situation told The Associated Press.
 The person declined to be identified because the results had not been publicly released.